Geographic data and information

 Geographic data and information is defined in the ISO/TC 211 series of standards as data and information having an implicit or explicit association with a location relative to Earth (a geographic location or geographic position).

-It is also called geospatial data and information, georeferenced data and information, as well as geodata and geoinformation. geospatial data and information include hydrospatial data and information.
-Hydrospatial is all about the blue of our blue planet and its contiguous zones.
+It is also called geospatial data and information, georeferenced data and information, as well as geodata and geoinformation.

-Approximately 90% of government sourced data has a location component.
-Location information (known by the many names mentioned here) is stored in a geographic information system (GIS).
+Geographic data and information is stored in geographic databases and geographic information systems (GIS).

-There are also many different types of geodata, including vector files, raster files, geographic databases, web files, and multi-temporal data.
+There are many different formats of geodata, including vector files, raster files, web files, and multi-temporal data.

 Spatial data or spatial information is broader class of data whose geometry is relevant but it is not necessarily georeferenced, such as in computer-aided design (CAD), see geometric modeling.

 Fields of study

 Geographic data and information are the subject of a number of overlapping fields of study, mainly: